jbolcun1/Mentor-Project/README.md

 ``ruby app.rb``

--Finally, go to the URL of your app (‘This sinatra application is available at: *-4567.codio.io ‘) in a new tab.
+-Finally, go to the URL of your app, this will be printed to the terminal (‘This sinatra application is available at: *-*-4567.codio.io ‘).

 *If you wish to stop the web app, press Control + C in the terminal located in the other tab, the codio box.